Mathilde2010/hacks_and_stuff/src/content/blog/markdown-style-guide.md

 heroImage: '/images/crochet.jpg'
 ---

-# How I Got Into Crocheting (And Why I Love It!) 🧶

 Hey everyone!
 Today I want to talk about my favorite hobby - crocheting!
 And no, it's not just something for grandmas (though they're pretty awesome at it).
 Let me tell you how I actually got started!

 ## My Crochet Journey 🤔